The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1993

-Why It’s Worth Playing: It’s one of the strangest yet most fun co-op games of the era.
+Why It’s Worth Playing: Battletoads & Double Dragon is the ultimate 90s crossover event.
+The fusion of the two franchises works perfectly, creating an experience that is both familiar and fresh.
+For anyone who loves either series, or just loves co-op brawlers in general, this is an unmissable chapter of 16-bit history.
 Where else can you slam alien punks as Billy Lee while your buddy, a mutant toad, pile-drives a robot?

 Captain America and the Avengers